Classes and Objects in Typescript| Constructor and Inheritance examples

 Summary

-We have learned class types in typescript with access modifiers and examples, Declaring static keywords.
+We’ve learned about class types in TypeScript, including access modifiers and examples, as well as declaring static keywords.